Perspective | The pandemic isn’t ending anytime soon. And our bodies are feeling the stress.

 And no wonder — like so many other children, they now easily clock nine hours a day in virtual classes, appointments, workouts, music lessons and chats.
 So much for reducing screen time.

-And it wasn’t just my kids.
+It wasn’t just my kids.
 Weird things began happening to every member of my family — brand new irritations, aches and pains.
 And as we visited each physician, we heard some version of “Yeah, we’ve been seeing a lot of this lately” in each exam room.

 My 16-year-old got to meet my lovely optometrist years before I thought he’d need to.